 I have smaller, almond-shaped eyes and I’m always experimenting with new ways to make my eyes look bigger and rounder.
 After years of being a self-proclaimed cat-eye addict, I can honestly say I’m a “puppy eyeliner” convert!
 The look suits my eye shape and really does make my eyes look huge!

-If you are ready to switch up your cat eye look for puppy eyes, then please SHARE with your friends on Facebook.
+If you are ready to try out different eyeliner styles, then please SHARE with your friends on Facebook.